 Historically, the goal location of the blank is in the corner.
-However, if a goal state is set such that the blank is in location 4 (as in Fig. 18(c)) then the regular heuristic will always look in the weakest PDB while the dual heuristic will consult the other PDBs as well.
-Such experiments have been made and, indeed, the pure dual PDB lookup generated nearly 40% regular PDB.
+However, if a goal state is set such that the blank is in location 4 (as in Figure 18(c)) then the regular heuristic will always look in the weakest PDB while the dual heuristic will consult the other PDBs as well.
+Such experiments have been made and, indeed, the pure dual PDB lookup generated nearly 40% fewer nodes than the pure regular PDB.